marknormanread/hackerland_graph_optimisation/README.md

 This project was developed using Visual Studio Code.
 You probably need to install a few python-related extensions to make it work.
 I recommend running in interactive mode (there are graphs).
-The main entry point to the program is `hackerland/driver.py`.
+The main entry point to the program is the `entry` interactive python notebook in the root directory.

 Within the container, all work resides within the directory `/home`. unsga3 is installed to the container directory `/unsga3`.